 An event is an action that has occurred in your system.
 Events not only provide loose coupling, but they also offer hooks into business processes.

 episode-published event is published when a new episode is created.
 The subscriber service listens for the event and sends an email to everyone who subscribes to the podcast.

 Subscribers of the event are unknown to the publisher.
 There can be zero, one, or many subscribers to a particular event, which is what makes event-driven workflows perfect for growth.

-When the initial development is being completed, you can publish events that represent important business actions even if there are no subscribers.
+When the initial development is under way, you can publish events that represent important business actions even if there are no subscribers.
 During future development, services can subscribe to the existing event and immediately tie in their own workflows.
 This is known as a webhook.

 Webhooks allow for the easiest growth over time.
 As long as services can subscribe to your events, you can indefinitely (to a point) grow your app with new loosely coupled features.
 Event-driven workflows are even explicitly listed as a serverless design principle by AWS.

 By using webhooks and events in our podcast example, we have effectively left the door wide open for growth by exposing a hook for future development to trigger on.